microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman-with-delegated-authentication.md

 1. On the top right, select **Send**.

 You have now successfully run a Microsoft Graph request using delegated authentication.
+You can follow the previous steps to run other requests to Microsoft Graph.
+Note that you have to add [permissions](permissions-reference.md) to your Azure Active Directory application for other requests to work; otherwise, you get permission denied errors in your responses.
+To find the right permissions, check the **Permissions** section of the relevant API and look for the delegated permission type.

 ## Next steps

 Now that you have successfully made a Microsoft Graph call using delegated authentication, proceed to the next article to run your first application request.

 - [Use app-only authentication with Postman for Microsoft Graph](use-postman-with-app-only-authentication.md)

-You can follow these steps to make other requests to Microsoft Graph.
-Remember that you have to add [permissions](permissions-reference.md) to your Azure AD application for other requests to work; otherwise, you get permission denied errors in your responses.
-To find the right permissions, check the Permissions section of the relevant API, and look for Application permission type.

 ### Contributing to the collection